 Con Lack of configuration examples for new users

 While the documentation is both broad and deep, it assumes a disturbingly high level of familiarity with both the shell and the concepts behind synthesizing many separate plugins into a complete custom shell.
-I have strong doubts that any new convert to Z Shell could make good and quick use of it without first getting their feet wet with one of the older frameworks that offer the benefit of many pages of discussion between veterans on how exactly to make it do what you want.
+It's very doubtful that any new convert to Z Shell could make good and quick use of it without first getting their feet wet with one of the older frameworks that offer the benefit of many pages of discussion between veterans on how exactly to make it do what you want.